Holy Wednesday: Methodist Churches

+Eastern Christianity

 Byzantine Rite

-In the Byzantine Rite, the theme of Holy and Great Wednesday is the commemoration of the sinful woman who anointed Jesus before his crucifixion and Burial; a second theme is the agreement to betray Jesus made by Judas Iscariot.
+In the Byzantine Rite (used by Eastern Orthodox, certain Eastern Catholic and Eastern Lutheran churches), the theme of Holy and Great Wednesday is the commemoration of the sinful woman who anointed Jesus before his crucifixion and Burial; a second theme is the agreement to betray Jesus made by Judas Iscariot.

 The day begins at vespers to which may be joined the celebration of the Presanctified Liturgy; typically, this is now performed Tuesday morning or afternoon.
 At this service, many of the hymns sung at matins are repeated.
 The readings tell of the finding of Moses and the sufferings of Job.
 The Gospel tells a number of parables about the Second Coming, including the parable of the Wise and Foolish Virgins.